konstantinengelmayer/base-python/docs/units/_unit03/unit03-03_types_of_objects.md

 You may like to store information of various data types like character, integer, floating point, Boolean etc. Based on the data type of a object, the operating system allocates memory and decides what can be stored in the reserved memory.

-The objects are assigned with R-Objects and the data type of the R-object becomes the data type of the object.
-There are many types of R-objects.
-The frequently used ones are:
+The objects are assigned with Python objects, and the data type of the Python object becomes the data type of the object.
+There are many types of Python objects.
+The ones we use the most are:

 *	Lists
 *	Data Frames